abjer/sds/src/content/page/practical.md

 - Airbnb pricing in Copenhagen
 - Prediction of bitcoin prices from Reddit data.

-If you are interested in working with one or more of these datasets or see the assignments of the students who made them please contact us and we will put you in touch.
+If you are interested in working with one or more of these datasets or see the projects by the students who made them please contact us and we will put you in touch.